September 9, 2024

 Our plans for making this information available to you

-Starting in early October, we plan to send a quarterly email to our research subscribers with Cyclically-Adjusted Earnings Yields for broad equity markets and TIPS yields (if you’re receiving this, you’re already signed up.
+Starting in early October, we’ve been sending a quarterly email to our research subscribers with Cyclically-Adjusted Earnings Yields for broad equity markets and TIPS yields (if you’re receiving this, you’re already signed up.
 If you think others might enjoy, they can sign up here – and yes, it’s free).
-Over time we may add other useful bits which are also hard to find.
+Over time, we may add other useful bits which are also hard to find.
 We also plan to make this information, updated daily, available on our website.

 You can piece this information together from other sources, which we describe in the shaded box below.
 It is our hope that, before long, this information will become widely and freely accessible via the Wall Street Journal, Bloomberg and other popular media sources.
 It’s hard to see how investors can make sensible, informed decisions without having forward-looking estimates of stock market and safe asset returns.